Mkikii/Event-Management-Company-Website/README.md

 ### Requirements:
 - A computer
 - Internet access
-- A mordern web browser
+- A modern web browser

 ## How to Use.
 ### Input of Data.